httpoxy/httpoxy-org/index.md

 * Whether you are vulnerable depends on your specific application code and PHP libraries, but the problem seems fairly widespread throughout the ecosystem (and poorly documented)
-    * So, this vulnerability affects any version of PHP!
+    * So, this vulnerability affects any version of PHP
-    * It may even affect exotic PHP variants because of how PHP's SAPI system works.
+    * It may even affect alternative PHP runtimes
 * It is present in Guzzle, Elastica, and probably many, many libraries
     * Guzzle versions after 4.0.0rc2 are vulnerable in all configurations we've tested
     * Elastica seems to be vulnerable under HHVM only